-This speech was delivered to a private seminar on Feb.
-23.
+Mr. LaRouche delivered this speech to a private seminar.

 We have, in the United States, two so-called national newspapers.
 And, it's typical of our present conditions, that these are very bad things, together with our television so-called news.
 One of these newspapers, which comes out five days a week, is the Wall Street Journal, which is a newspaper, although a very bad one.
 It's bad in the sense that it's evil, especially since about 1970, when a new editor took over the editorial page, who is the present editor of the publication, and who has played a key role in creating the so-called Friedmanite or monetarist faction in the United States.
-In other words, the Wall Street Journal is a voice from the outer space that does not exist, and from a world that will not exist very long, if it continues to listen to the Wall Street Journal.
+In other words, the Wall Street Journal is a voice from the outer space that does not exist, and from a world that will not exist very long, if it continues to listen to the Journal.